Reverse Payment Fee Calculation: How Much Should You Invoice to Receive a Net Amount?

 Invoice amount = $104.12

 The higher percentage and higher fixed fee make the reverse invoice amount higher than a comparable Stripe card payment.
-Use the Stripe vs PayPal Fee Calculator when deciding which payment link to send.

 When Reverse Calculation Is Useful